 A career in personal training is no doubt far more challenging than most ever expect it to be, and one of the biggest reasons for that is fielding and filtering the energy of our clients on a daily basis.
 If you are lucky, every person you work with is lovely, focused, respectful, and enthusiastic.
 You’d have to be really lucky for that to be the case 100% of the time.
 The truth is, clients are human and so are we; we are messy, imperfect, often neurotic beings that don’t always know the impact we have on those around us.
 Since burn-out in the fitness industry is a legitimate problem for a host of reasons, managing your client’s personalities and energy is just as important as managing their programs.
-Here are some common energy vampires and how you, as a fitness coach, can effectively handle these personalities.
+Here are some common energy vampires and how you, as a certified personal trainer, can effectively handle these personalities.

 Energy Vampire #1: Talks too much, listens not at all

 Some folks have a nervous tic—the words come out of their mouth with nary a moment’s processing in the brain prior to the expulsion of the verbiage.
 And then some folks are just born talkers.
 There is a key difference between someone who likes to converse using lots of words to get their story out and one who does that, but also never pauses for a breath much less to allow someone else to speak.
 This is exhausting and frequently too obnoxious for the average person to handle.
 Add this personality flaw to the personal training relationship and you have a recipe for certain failure.
 If your client never hears a word you say, how are you to teach them effectively?
 How will they know what to do?